 After the young birds have fledged, they make their first migration to Africa and don’t return until here they are at least two years old.
 They then look for a partner but may not breed and nest for another year or so.

-Our breeding pair of swifts have now returned.
+The first of our swifts have now returned.
 We will update their progress on this page with our diary as well as our Facebook page.

 29 April: First swift seen in Co Wexford.